 An important principle for the Employment Tribunal in assessing compensation for Unfair Dismissal and Discrimination claims is that a Claimant must mitigate their losses.
-This is often described as a duty upon the Claimant, and means that she must try to reduce her losses.
+This is often described as a duty upon the Claimant, and means that you must try to reduce your losses.

 So, even if you have succeeded in your claim, an Employment Tribunal will not award a sum for loss of earnings if they think you have been sitting back, allowing the losses to pile up.
 The Employment Tribunal will look carefully at the extent to which you could have minimised your loss by using “reasonable efforts” to seek other employment.

 The burden of proof to show that a Claimant has failed in their duty to mitigate their losses is upon the Respondent (employer).
 However, it is important for the Claimant to collect evidence of their efforts to mitigate loss.